shiftyrose/shifty/README.md

 `Idea by そうくん`<br>

 #### Role Description
-The Mad Snitch is a fallen Impostor who is subjected to Crewmate tasks.
-They do not know who the Impostors are and the Impostors cannot tell them apart from other crewmates.<br>
+The Mad Snitch is an Imposter sided Crewmate who has to do tasks to activate their ability.
+Much like the Snitch, The Mad Snitch must complete tasks to figure out the Imposters to defend them in meetings.
+They do not know who the Impostors are and the Impostors cannot tell them apart from other Crewmates.<br>

 __What To Do:__<br>
 Finish tasks to see who the Impostors are & defend them in meetings.<br>